nevos08/fivem-typescript-react-boilerplate/README.md

 - game/client/nui.ts contains to functions to emit an event and to listen to NUI events.
 - web/src/utils/fetchNui contains a function to emit an event to the client.
 - web/src/hooks/useNuiEvent contains a function to listen for NUI events.
 It doesnt need to be used inside "useEffect".

+### shadcn-ui

+This branch already has shadcn-ui installed for you.
+Take a look at their [documentation](https://ui.shadcn.com/docs)